Bill

 VA HB217

-VA HB217Assault firearms and certain ammunition feeding devices; importation, sale, etc., prohibited.
+VA HB217Assault firearms & certain ammunition feeding devices; purchase, sale, etc., prohibited, penalties.

 summary